mandareis/mandareis/README.md

 - 🔭 I’m currently working on building an app that allows you to explore exotic places to travel to and a cute weather app that tells you the hourly weather and forecast for the next three days.
-- 🌱 I’m currently learning Node, Go, TypeScript, and always learning new things about React.
+- 🌱 I’m currently learning more about TypeScript, Ruby on Rails, and React Native.
 - ⚡ Fun fact: I once moved to New York City because I wanted to, without a job or a place to live and landed a job and found an apartment within three weeks of being there.